raedahgroup/godcr-old/README.md

 - Go modules must be enabled first to download all dependencies listed in `go.mod` to `vendor` folder within the project directory.
 - Go modules must be disabled before running `go build` else the build will fail.
 - In Windows, command prompt should always be restarted after changing environment variables for the changes to take effect.
-- If you get checksum mismatch error while downloading dependencies, ensure you're on go version 1.11.4 or higher and clean your go mod cache by running `go clean -modcache`
+- If you get checksum mismatch error while downloading dependencies**, ensure you're on go version 1.11.4 or higher and clean your go mod cache by running `go clean -modcache`

 ## Running godcr
 ### General usage